 - After three episodes, I’m still struggling to remember all of the characters’ names.
 Here, Mei demonstrates an uncommon enthusiasm for opening fire first and asking questions later, but strictly speaking, this would be a violation of the Rules of Engagement (ROE).
 Some nations have their own ROE, but NATO nations follow the NATO ROE Manual MC 362-1, and during operations, ROE cards are issued to all operatives.
 A sample ROE gives the following, that “…forces will protect themselves from threats of death or serious bodily harm.
 Deadly force may be used to defend your life, the life of another US soldier, or the life of persons in areas under US control.
 You are authorized to use deadly force in self-defense when…you are fired upon.”
 (ROE for Operation Restore Hope, Section 2.1.1).
 Under their circumstances, the Harekaze cannot fire first.

 - With incoming torpedoes from the I-201, Akeno orders the Harekaze to take evasive maneuvers to avoid the torpedoes.
-With a maximum underwater speed of 19 knots (35 km/h, and not the 20 knots stated in Hai-Furi) when submerged, the I-201 class were one of the fastest WWII-era submarines.
-Armed with ten Type 95 torpedoes, the I-201 would have been quite formidable, but the situation in WWII for Japan meant that only three submarines were completed, and none of these saw actual combat operations.
+I-201 class submarines could reach a maximum underwater speed of 19 knots (35 km/h) when submerged, and their real-world incarnations were the fastest WWII-era submarines: they were theoretically capable of the 20 knots seen in Hai-Furi, although this would have placed severe stress on the engines.
+Armed with ten Type 95 torpedoes, the I-201 would have been quite formidable in combat, but the situation in WWII for Japan meant that only three submarines were completed, and none of these saw actual combat operations.

 - Wilhelmina’s reaction to the near-misses from enemy torpedo fire is quite different than that of Bender’s “Hey!
 Keep it down, you kids!
 I’m trying to take a nap!” from Futurama: she promptly gives instructions to the bridge crew and then states her specialisation in anti-submarine warfare, but also is befuddled at the lack of common sense from the Harekaze, who’s been running under normal lighting conditions the entire time.

 - With the basics rectified, Wilhelmina orders the crew to mount a counterattack, but is frustrated to tears upon learning that the Harekaze is depleted on anti-submarine weapons.
 Akeno decides to use the paravane: these devices were originally designed to destroy mines, but later, were fitted with explosives for anti-submarine combat.
-The one on the Harekaze is inert, but manages to tangle up the I-201.
+The one on the Harekaze is inert, but Akeno uses it to tangle up the I-201 and hold it in place so a depth charge can be utilised.

 - Akeno gives the order to fire as more torpedoes close in, and although the frame isn’t exactly clear, it appears that this broadside succeeds in stopping the torpedoes in their tracks.
 Lacking anti-torpedo measures (such as the torpedo belt, which is intended to absorb the explosive energy and lessen damage), the Harekaze is forced to get creative in evading torpedoes.
 Modern-era vessels have a variety of guidance-jamming measures to interfere with torpedo electronics, and the US Navy has experimented with anti-torpedo torpedoes as defensive mechanisms.